-The point is that when your money remains in long-term investments it grows much faster than it would if it was in a bank account.
+The point is that when your money remains in long-term investments it grows much faster than it would if it were in a bank account.
 That’s because bank interest rates are so much lower than the returns you can get from long-term investments like stocks.

 When you withdraw your money it gets pulled out of these long-term investments and into cash.

-The biggest tax advantage is that your investments in a 401k or IRA can appreciate without you having to pay taxes on them until you withdraw them at retirement.
+The biggest tax advantage is that your investments in a 401(k) or IRA can appreciate without you having to pay taxes on them until you withdraw them at retirement.
 That’s a big deal because you can basically kick the tax can down the road, legally.
 A dollar of tax paid 30 years from now is less of a burden than a dollar of tax paid today.

-The rollover itself also has no tax consequences.
-In contrast, a 401k withdrawal causes you to lose this big tax advantage.
-If you withdraw your 401k savings into cash and put it into a bank account then any interest you earn on that cash will be taxable as income tax.
+The rollover itself (if transferred to another retirement account with the same tax treatment) also has no tax consequences.
+In contrast, a 401(k) withdrawal causes you to lose this big tax advantage.
+If you withdraw your 401(k) savings into cash and put it into a bank account then any interest you earn on that cash will be subject to income tax.

-Even if you agree that a 401k rollover is better than a withdrawal you might think that the extra work involved isn’t worth it.
+Even if you agree that a 401(k) rollover is better than a withdrawal you might think that the extra work involved isn’t worth it.
 A lot of people who came to Capitalize thought the same thing.
 But doing a rollover doesn’t have to be that painful.
-There’s 3 key steps: 1) pick an IRA provider; 2) open an account at that IRA provider online and 3) transfer your 401k into that new IRA.
+There’s 3 key steps: 1) pick an IRA provider; 2) open an account at that IRA provider online and 3) transfer your 401(k) into that new IRA.
 Steps 1 and 2 can be done literally in minutes, and we can help you with it.
 Step 3 might involve a bit of waiting time once you’ve initiated a transfer, but again the amount of work time for you can be counted in minutes.

 That’s not a whole lot of time for what could end up being a large difference in your long-term finances.
 We get that rollovers don’t sound fun.
 But it’s often worth the hassle.